xingruiyu/coteaching_plus/README.md

 sh script/imagenet_tiny.sh
 ```

-If you find this code useful in your research then please cite
+If you find this code useful in your research, please cite
 ```bash
 @inproceedings{yu2019does,
   title={How does Disagreement Help Generalization against Label Corruption?},